 The Minnesota Department of Human Services provides Minnesotans with a variety of services intended to help people live as independently as possible.

 Most of Minnesota's human service programs are administered locally, at the county level.
 Contact your county or regional human services, social services or family services office if you have questions or concerns about an existing human service case.
-DHS does provide some direct services through State Operated Services and regional service centers for people who are deaf or hard of hearing.
+DHS does provide some direct services through DHS Direct Care and Treatment and regional service centers for people who are deaf or hard of hearing.

 Any private information you provide shall be used and disclosed for the purpose of responding to your inquiries.
 For a list of DHS program contact numbers, see DHS program contact numbers.